 Near the end, Roberts and Hogan were the last two men standing from Team Hulkamanaics.
 Roberts would not give up as The Warlord and The Barbarian relentlessly attacked him.
-Hogan was visible agitated.
+Hogan was visibly agitated.
 The Million Dollar Team almost stole the victory with their sly tactics and nasty nature—plus a pile-driver from DiBiase to Roberts helped them out.
-Eventually, after a slow motion crawl, Roberts managed to tag Hogan into the match and the crowd were given exactly what the wanted.
+Eventually, after a slow-motion crawl, Roberts managed to tag Hogan into the match and the crowd was given exactly what they wanted.

-Hogan was fully revitalised and was feeding of the emotions of all of his fans.
+Hogan was fully revitalized and was feeding off the emotions of all of his fans.
 Hulk Hogan scrambled and elbow dropped through the last remaining members of The Million Dollar Team up until Hogan hit Barbarian and Warlord with a double clothesline, taking them both out.
 Barbarian and Warlord were pissed that Hogan got one over on them both, but they should’ve kept their cool.
-Instead, they double-teamed on Hogan up until they were BOTH disqualified, leaving Ted DiBiase to fend for himself against the crowd favourites, Hulk Hogan and Jake Roberts.
+Instead, they double-teamed on Hogan up until they were BOTH disqualified, leaving Ted DiBiase to fend for himself against the crowd favorites, Hulk Hogan and Jake Roberts.

 Daylight robbery or not, we were down to the battered and bruised Hulk Hogan vs. the arrogant, brash Ted DiBiase.
-After a number of shoulder blocks, atomic bombs and with adrenaline flowing through his veins, it was time to hulk up and he sure did.
+After many shoulder blocks, atomic bombs, and with the adrenaline flowing through his veins, it was time to hulk up and he sure did.
 Hogan’s eyes widened and he stood straight up, magically rejuvenated.
 Hogan hit his leg-drop on DiBiase and that was all she wrote.
 Hulk Hogan was the sole survivor.